RUNDSP/aql-java/readme.md

 ##Why
 Developers work on many platforms.
 Most developers are use SQL and AQL will be very familiar to them.
 A quick way to learn Aerospike and get a prototype up and running is to:
  1. Write an AQL script interact with Aerospike matching the use case.
- 2. Use Portable AQL to test the AQL starements interactively
+ 2. Use Portable AQL to test the AQL statements interactively
  3. Use Portable AQL to generate a runnable application in Java, C or C#
  4. Take the generated code and include it in the "real" application